 It seems they know when it’s feeding time because they will be at the gate or their feeding bin waiting for the food.

 Poppy, my little mare, is all bright eyes and looking longingly at me when I bring her feed to her.
 Then it’s all business of eating and I’m totally ignored.

-Of course I know there are horses that are standing with head in a corner that are not happy.
+Of course, I know there are horses that are standing with head in a corner that is not happy.
 They may even be sick or injured.
 I’ve seen pictures of rescued horses starving and in need of help.
 I’m grateful for the horse rescue places that care for these horses.

 The other day I was getting my horse her grain and I heard all this commotion.
 I looked out and could see her neighbor horses kicking at each other and one reared up.

 Then my little mare went into a tizzy and was running and bucking too.
 By the time I got back to her with her grain it was all over; whatever “it” was.